seb3773/zelf/README.md

 ## Benchmarks & Statistics

-zELF includes 16 compression codecs and several optional EXE filters.
+zELF includes 16 compression codecs and two EXE filters.
 To better understand their behavior, more than 2000 Linux binaries were analyzed (mostly from a base Debian system plus a variety of common executables).